loudmouse/loudmouse/_projects/chicago-water-tanks.md

 ---
 title: "Chicago Water Tanks"
-layout: home
 toc: true
+layout: single
-excerpt: "Help map historical water tanks in the city of Chicago.
+excerpt: "See how I built a web app with Ruby on Rails to crowdsource the mapping of historical water tanks in the city of Chicago.
 Happy mapping!"
 header:
   image: /images/banner-background-malcolm-lightbody.jpg
   teaser: /assets/images/foo-bar-identity-th.jpg